 Workflows

-Named workflow patterns in AI-DLC - Default, TDD, Adversarial, and Hypothesis
+Named workflow patterns in AI-DLC - Default, Adversarial, Design, Hypothesis, TDD, and custom workflows

-AI-DLC provides four named workflows, each optimized for different types of work.
-Choose the workflow that matches your task.
+AI-DLC provides five built-in workflows, each optimized for different types of work.
+Choose the workflow that matches your task, or define your own.

 What Is a Workflow?